Norman Chaney: Early life and career

-Chaney was born on October 18, 1914 (though Richard Bann and Leonard Maltin's book "The Little Rascals: Life & Times of Our Gang" stated he was born in 1918) in Cambridge, Maryland, and became a member of Our Gang at the dawn of the sound era.
+Chaney was born on October 18, 1914 in Cambridge, Maryland, and became a member of Our Gang at the dawn of the sound era.
 He relied on an affable personality, a flair for funny dialogue, and a priceless frown of frustration.
 In the fall of 1928, Our Gang producer Hal Roach and director Robert F. McGowan began to look for an overweight child actor to replace Joe Cobb in the popular film series.
 Cobb was twelve years old, and the series was about to transition to sound.
 Roach and McGowan held a nationwide contest to find a replacement for Cobb.
 Chaney won this contest in early 1929 and was offered a two-year contract.
 "He adapted gracefully, and we all liked him, he was a nice fellow," said McGowan of Chaney.
 His stay with the series was brief, but he made a memorable impression on generations of fans.
 He was taught the expression of the "slow burn" by the comedian Edgar Kennedy.

 At the time, Chaney was only 3' 11" and weighed about 113 pounds (119 cm and 51 kg respectively).
 He was nicknamed "Chubby" for the series and made his debut in the second sound entry, Railroadin', appearing in 19 Our Gang films over a period of two years, including shorts such as Boxing Gloves and Teacher's Pet.
 Norman Chaney and Joe Cobb appeared in three shorts together.
 Chaney's most memorable moments were in Love Business, in which he competed with Jackie Cooper for the affections of their teacher, Miss Crabtree (bringing her flowers and candy, he coyly proposes, "Don't call me Norman; Call me 'Chubsy-Ubsy'").

 By spring 1931, Chaney was getting taller and increasingly heavier.
 He finished out the 1930–31 season without being offered another contract.
 Both Chaney and his parents decided he would not pursue acting following his final Our Gang short, Fly My Kite.
 Chaney's departure occurred during a period of great cast turnover, as Allen Hoskins (a member of the original 1922 cast), Jackie Cooper and Mary Ann Jackson had outgrown the series as well.